joshgerdes/jekyll-uno/_posts/2023-05-28-Bytes-Blocks-and-Elasticity-Getting-Started-with-Azure-Elastic-SAN.md

 Azure Elastic SAN provides a storage solution that is highly scalable, cost-effective, high-performing, and resilient.
 It caters to various storage needs, whether you're migrating your on-premises SAN to the cloud or creating your application directly in the cloud.

 > As Azure Elastic SAN is still in the preview stage, as of 28/05/2023, it is important to note that its [features
-> and functionality](https://learn.microsoft.com/azure/storage/elastic-san/elastic-san-introduction?WT.mc_id=AZ-MVP-5004796#support-for-azure-storage-features){:target="blank"} may undchangefore it reaches the production phase.
+> and functionality](https://learn.microsoft.com/azure/storage/elastic-san/elastic-san-introduction?WT.mc_id=AZ-MVP-5004796#support-for-azure-storage-features){:target="blank"} may change before it reaches production.
 Microsoft continues to actively gather feedback from users and refine the offering to ensure a seamless experience when it finally becomes
 > generally available.
 Request access to the Preview by filling out this [form](https://aka.ms/AzureElasticSANPreviewAccess){:target="blank"}.

 ![Bytes, Blocks and Elasticity - Getting Started with Azure Elastic SAN](/images/posts/BytesBlocksAzureElasticSAN_Blog_Heading.gif "Bytes, Blocks and Elasticity - Getting Started with Azure Elastic SAN")